-Eddie Murphy Is Working On ‘Coming To America ‘ Sequel [Report]
+Eddie Murphy Is Reportedly Working On ‘Coming To America’ Sequel [Report]

 “What I’m hoping they will do is get some directors, producers [and] studios interested, and realize that they really do need to talk about a sequel.
 They’re doing sequels of all kinds of movies, why not this?” she added.

-Calloway co-starred in the film with others, such as James Earl Jones, who played King Jaffe Joffer (Prince Akeem’s father), Arsenio Hall (Akeem’s pal, Semmi), Eriq La Salle, John Amos and Frankie Faison.
+Calloway co-starred in the film with others, such as James Earl Jones, who played King Jaffe Joffer (Prince Akeem’s father), Arsenio Hall (Akeem’s pal, Semmi), Eriq La Salle, John Amos, and Frankie Faison.

 @eddiemurphy pic.twitter.com/03RRttj6IN